Aviation ministry issues draft rules to ensure ease of using drones in India

 The draft rules have been built on a premise of trust, self-certification and non-intrusive monitoring, the ministry stated.

-No pilot licence will be required for micro drones (for non-commercial use), nano drone and for R&D (research and development) organisations, the draft rules mentioned.
+No pilot licence will be required for micro drones (for non-commercial use), nano drone and for R&D (research and development) organisations, the draft rules said.

 Drone corridors will be developed for cargo deliveries and a drone promotion council will be set up to facilitate drone-friendly regulatory regime in the country, according to the draft rules.